MTG/saraga/docs/index.md

 ## Contributors
 Several people and institutions have contributed to the Saraga data collections.
 Please see the list of [contributors](../contributors.md) for a complete list of contributors.

+## Contribute
+Saraga collections are envisioned to be living and growing collections of data.
+Community contributions to the collections in terms of more audio data, editorial metadata, manual annotations and automatic extractors is welcome.
+Research problems and innovative applications using Saraga data collections can be showcased here.
+Please contact us if you wish to contribute to the data collections.

 ## Contact
 If you have any questions, queries or comments about the data collections, or if you wish to contribute to the collections, please contact us: